 There’s a lot you can learn from retail.
-So, I’ve compiled a list of everything, good and bad, that I’ve learnt in the last 7 years.
+So, I’ve compiled a list of everything, good and bad, that I learnt in those 7 years.
 I also feel I should point out these views are all my own.

 1: The Customer is NOT Always Right

 Yes, this is the foundation of all customer focused jobs.
 But most retail workers will tell you that there are numerous occasions where that rule is a load of crap.
 Be it twisting of your words, lying through their teeth or kicking up a fuss because the cost of something is a mere 10p over what you initially quoted.
 Sometimes, the customer is just an asshole.

 From handing things back in a filthy condition to walking round having visibly shit themselves (and yes, that actually did happen), you see some real eye openers when you work with general public.
 Not only that, you will pick up every illness.
 Not ideal when you’re a huge germaphobe.

 3: Working Weekends & During School Holidays is a Highly Effective Contraceptive